KyleM2004/Pixel_To_Code_Mastering-Teamwork-Coding-Excellence-and-Debugging-Skills-in-Web-Development/setup_instructions.md

-# Setup Instructions for CodeCrafters Training Session
+# Setup Instructions for Pixel To Code Training Session

-Welcome to the CodeCrafters training session!
+Welcome to the Pixel To Code training session!
 To ensure you are fully prepared for the coding exercises and debugging challenges, please follow these setup instructions.

 ---